 The CIA and the Neocolonisation of Africa

-The US intelligence agency, watching the Europeans withdraw from Africa in the middle of the Cold War, was determined to take control.
-Pan-Africanism was inspiring African Americans in their fight for civil rights; the threat of Soviet influence loomed over new African governments; and the idea of an atomic reactor in black hands was unacceptable.
-The conclusion was simple: the US had to ‘recapture’ Africa from the shadows, by any means necessary.
+The United States, watching the Europeans withdraw from Africa, was determined to take control.
+Pan-Africanism was inspiring African Americans fighting for civil rights; the threat of Soviet influence over new African governments loomed; and the idea of an atomic reactor in black hands was unacceptable.
+The conclusion was simple: the US had to ‘recapture’ Africa, in the shadows, by any means necessary.

 Renowned historian Susan Williams dives into the archives, revealing new, shocking details of America’s covert programme in Africa.
 The CIA crawled over the continent, poisoning the hopes of 1958 with secret agents and informants; surreptitious UN lobbying; cultural infiltration and bribery; assassinations and coups.
 As the colonisers moved out, the Americans swept in—with bitter consequences that reverberate in Africa to this day.

 ‘In this masterpiece of historical analysis on the dirty tricks of the CIA in Africa during the 1960s, Susan Williams delivers her magnum opus.
 This richly documented narrative is based on outstanding scholarly research … it could not be timelier in throwing light on the institutionalised racism and hypocrisy of Western powers.’ — Georges Nzongola-Ntalaja, Professor of African and Global Studies, University of North Carolina at Chapel Hill

 ‘Beautifully written and carefully researched.
 An important contribution to the history of Africa in the context of the Cold War, when the USA and the Soviet Union were locked in a struggle for African influence and control.’ — Martin Plaut, former Africa editor, BBC World Service